+Accreditation

-Led by the Accreditation Manager, OSIG achieved accreditation by the Virginia Law Enforcement Professional Standards Commission (VLEPSC) in March 2024.
-The agency is pursuing an additional accreditation by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
+OSIG achieved accreditation by the Virginia Law Enforcement Professional Standards Commission (VLEPSC) in March 2024.
+Subsequently, OSIG earned an additional accreditation by the Commission on Accreditation for Law Enforcement Agencies (CALEA) in July 2024.
 Both VLEPSC and CALEA accreditation will assist OSIG in maintaining its high level of integrity, accountability and transparency among not only other law enforcement agencies, but with the citizens of the Commonwealth as well.